SigmaWe/DocAsRef/README.md

    python3 experiment.py
    ```

-   Feel free to edit the experiments in [`experiment.py`](experiment.py).
+   Feel free to edit the experiment configurations in [`experiment.py`](experiment.py).
 Search for "comment/uncomment" to find all options.

 ## Approach 0: just replacing human summaries with documents